 The flu (influenza) can lead to pneumonia (infection in the lungs).
 It's vital for the person with Alzheimer's as well as his or her caregivers to get flu vaccines every year to help reduce the risk.
 A person can also receive a vaccine every five years to guard against pneumococcal pneumonia (a severe lung infection caused by bacteria).

 Sudden change in behavior?
 UTI could be the cause.

 UTIs, or urinary tract infections, can cause changes in someone with Alzheimer's disease that you might never expect.
 The impact can be really profound.
 Read more.

 Communicating pain becomes difficult in the late stages.
 If you suspect pain or illness, see a doctor as soon as possible to find the cause.
 In some cases, pain medication may be prescribed.

 Signs of pain and illness include pale skin tone; flushed skin tone; dry, pale gums; mouth sores; vomiting; feverish skin; or swelling of any part of the body.

 Gestures, spoken sounds and facial expressions (wincing, for example) may signal pain or discomfort.

-Anxiety, agitation, shouting and sleeping problems can all be signs of pain.
+Anxiety, agitation, trembling, shouting and sleeping problems can all be signs of pain.